santoshsaroj0032/Quizora/README.md

-# LectureIQ - Video Lecture Processor
+# Quizora - Video Lecture Processor

 LectureIQ is a sophisticated web application that transforms video lectures into interactive learning materials.
 It automatically transcribes video content and generates multiple-choice questions (MCQs) for every 5-minute segment, making it an invaluable tool for educators and students.